Performance/Participatory theatre, Taitung, Taiwan 2019

 What are we really exchanging under the rapid stream called “culture exchanges”?

 Performance artist Wei-Ling Hung has carried her camera and tightly lived within the community in Sam Rit village, located in Northeast (Isaan) Thailand for two months.
 By being engaged in one of the most important traditions, Long Boat race (Khaeng Ruea Raw), she tried to clarify the communal spirituality and physical memory in a broader sense.
-After coming back to Taiwan, Wei-Ling decided to experiment with her embodied memories, and transform experiences into a participatory art piece in TaiTung.
-Referring to Thai long boat race, she integrated materials from two contexts, and created a series of performances into three parts of a ceremony, ’Sacred’, ‘Transformation’, and ‘Departure’.
+After coming back to Taiwan, Wei-Ling decided to experiment with embodied memories, and transform experiences into the art collaboration in TaiTung.
+Referring to Thai long boat race rituals, she integrated materials through improvisation practice, discussion, and environmental research with the dancer, Chou Chen-Hui.
+The result of development was presented into three parts of performances, ’Sacred’, ‘Transformation’, and ‘Departure’.

 Each part will be performed in a different location.
 The audience are invited to take part in and finish ceremonies together.
 The second part, Transformation, will be presented at The Corridor Art Space, together with her visual works.